iamraghu149/hashicorp-certified-terraform-associate/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 - In all the templates listed below V1 to V12, we will be using `key_name      = "terraform-key"` incase if you want to login to EC2 Instance you can use this key

-## Step-01: Input Variables Basics
+## Step-01: Input Variables Basics:
 - **Reference Sub folder:** v1-Input-Variables-Basic
 - Create / Review the terraform manifests
   - c1-versions.tf